richa-vermaa/Databricks360/walkthroughs/16_dwh_serverless_sql_and_security.md

 Serverless SQL warehouses in Databricks are designed to provide on-demand, scalable compute resources for running SQL queries without the need to manage infrastructure.
 Here are some key points to understand:

 ## What is Serverless Compute?
 Serverless compute allows you to run workloads without provisioning a cluster.
 Instead, Databricks automatically allocates and manages the necessary compute resources.
-This enables you to focus on writing code and analysing data without worrying about cluster management or resource utilisation1.
+This enables you to focus on writing code and analysing data without worrying about cluster management or resource utilisation.

 ## Benefits of Serverless SQL Warehouses